 - Leg pain at rest and/or leg pain when walking

-- Cramps, tiredness or pain in your legs, thighs or buttocks that always happens when you walk but that goes away when you rest
+- Cramps, tiredness or pain in legs, thighs, or buttocks that occurs when walking but then goes away when at rest

-- Foot or toe pain at rest that often disturbs your sleep
+- Foot or toe pain at rest that often disturbs sleep

-- A noticeable decrease in temperature of your leg or foot
+- A noticeable decrease in temperature of leg or foot

 Take Preventive Measures

 Having foot or leg symptoms can make it difficult for you to do any activity that involves walking and can make life miserable.
 Therefore, Peripheral Artery Disease can have a big impact on your quality of life.